20 Mar When Should I Take My CBD Edibles?

 CBD edibles are largely considered to include any CBD-infused food or beverage product.
 Edibles are prized for their discrete nature; they can easily be consumed nearly anywhere without anyone noticing.

 Like other cannabinoids, CBD binds to fat cells, so CBD is often infused into a carrier, such as olive oil, butter, or coconut oil.
 Once infused into these lipid-based carriers, CBD can be added to a wide range of products.

 You can also infuse your own edibles with CBD.
 Here are just a few of the CBD-infused recipes we’ve posted on our blog.

-Infusing edibles with CBD allows you to consume your CBD as part of your normal diet, making adding a daily CBD supplement to your routine a cinch.
+Infusing edibles with CBD allows you to consume your CBD as part of your normal diet, making adding a daily CBD serving to your routine a cinch.

 How Does My Body Interact with CBD from Edibles?

-When a CBD edible is consumed, it is digested, and the CBD in the edible is metabolized by the liver before entering the bloodstream, being carried throughout the body to interact with the endocannabinoid system.
+When a CBD edible is consumed, the CBD in the edible is metabolized by the liver before entering the bloodstream, which carries the natural compound throughout the body to interact with the endocannabinoid system.

 Although our customers often report noticing effects as early as their first serving of CBD hemp oil, CBD, like all cannabinoids, can build up in the body and cause an increase in cannabinoid receptors, making the endocannabinoid system more active and more sensitive to stimulation by cannabinoids.

 Each person’s body and their system is unique, and no one reacts to CBD products the same way.
 A myriad of factors can contribute to your body’s rate of absorption of CBD, including age, health, hereditary genetics, circulation, metabolism, tolerance, and more.
 A common question people ask is in regards to the most efficient way to take CBD oil so that the cannabinoids in the oil have the easiest time interacting with the body.

 Want to boost your body’s ability to absorb cannabinoids?
 Try coconut oil!